polyfy/polylith/readme.md

   content from that file.
 All commands except 'create' and 'test' can be executed with this parameter set.
 The FILE is created by executing the 'ws' command, e.g.: 'poly ws out:ws.edn'.

+  If since:SINCE is passed in as an argument, the last stable point in time will be set depending on the value of SINCE (or the first commit if no match was found):
+    stable          -> the latest tag that matches stable-*, defined by :stable-tag-pattern in ./deps.edn.
+    build           -> the latest tag that matches v[0-9]*, defined by :release-tag-pattern in ./deps.edn.
+    previous-build  -> the latest tag that matches v[0-9]*, defined by :release-tag-pattern in ./deps.edn.

   The color mode can be overridden by passing in e.g. color-mode:none (valid values are: none, light, dark) which is otherwise configured in